Emurgo/yoroi-frontend/docs/specs/code/TREZOR_INTEGRATION.md

 # Abstract

-An user would be able to use a Trezor Hardware Wallet with Yoroi.
+1. Users would be able to use a Trezor Hardware Wallet with Yoroi Wallet.
+2. Hardware wallet can be integrated by creating new Yoroi wallet, by using `Connect to Trezor Hardware Wallet` on `Add Wallet` page.
+3. [TrezorConnect](https://github.com/trezor/connect) API will be used to communicate with hardware device.

 # Motivation

-1. Improved security by using an external hardware.
+1. Since private key never leave the hardware wallet so it's considered as one of the most secured way of using cryptocurrency wallets.
-2. No need to remember spending passowrd.
+2. No need to remember spending passowrd, so its easy to use.

 # Background

+Much needed functionality.

 # Iteration-1

 # Proposal
 User will be able to:
-1. Setup a new Yoroi Wallet without exposing its private key/ mnemonics in a computer.
+1. Setup a new Yoroi Wallet without exposing its private key/ mnemonics.
 2. Send ADA using the Trezor Wallet Security.

 ## Prerequisite

 1. Trezor Model T - Version 2.0.8 or later.
 (Support for Trezor One is supposed to come by mid-next year according to some information in Reddit).
 2. Initial configuration of the Trezor should have been already done.

 ## Trezor Integrated Wallet Creation

 1. Install or update to a supported version of Yoroi.
-2. Select Connect to Trezor Hardware Wallet in the main Yoroi page - where Restore Wallet and Create Wallet also appears -.
+2. Select `Connect to Trezor Hardware Wallet` in the `Add Wallet` page - where Restore Wallet and Create Wallet also appears.
 4. Connect the Trezor device to the computer and follow the steps to export the master public key for a Cardano Wallet.
 5. By default, Yoroi will use the Trezor device name as the wallet name, but it can be modified by the user.

 ## Send ADA using Trezor

 1. Go to the Send Tab as usual, fill with the receiver's address and desire amount.
-2. Press NEXT button and select option to sign transaction.
+2. Press NEXT button and select option to Send using Trezor.
 3. Approve the transaction on the Trezor device.

 ## Low Level Implementation Design

 We will use [TrezorConnect](https://github.com/trezor/connect) API for integration.<br/>
 For setup:
 - PART1: add npm module using `npm -i trezor-connect`